essential-contributions/pint/docs/book/src/smart_contracts/index.md

 ## Smart Contracts

-The most common use case for Pint is writing "smart contracts".
+Pint is a language for writing "smart contracts".
 If you're familiar with smart contract languages like [Solidity](https://soliditylang.org/), then many elements of a Pint contract should feel familiar.
 Of course, at its core, Pint is fundamentally different from imperative smart contract languages.
 Writing smart contracts in Pint requires a different way of thinking about how to express the rules that the smart contract must enforce.

 A Pint contract is a **collection of predicates**.
 Each predicate has a name and contains a list of constraints.
 A contract may also contain a `storage` declaration which contain all the storage